fanoush/ds-d6/espruino/DFU/P8/README.md

 restore original firmware or update to DFU bootlader by hand.
 See below for backup/restore scripts (TODO)

 For option 2. first use DaFlasher + atc1441's bootloader .bin and then use `espruino-xx-SDK14-SD50.zip` package - again via DaFlasher or Nordic DFU tools.
-For advanced way you can also use -DaFit.bin
+For advanced way you can also use -DaFit.bin first to install bootloader yourself via Espruino code (TODO, WIP gist [here](https://gist.github.com/fanoush/c65d0de750a87262fcdd1d91d2cdd43d))

 For option 3. there is now SDK11 build if you downgrade via FitBootloaderDFU2.0.1.zip to SoftDevice 2.x
 TODO - P8 espruino package for SDK12 with Espruino bootloader